akshat-khare/OpenRobertaWikiLocal/Eclipse-setup.md

 `-d hibernate.connection.url=jdbc:hsqldb:file:<path to git repository>\OpenRobertaServer\db-<insert version here>\openroberta-db`

 After updating certain resources or if something gets cached and does not change, right click on any project and go to Maven->Update project, in the window that pops up, select all related projects and update.

+If you encounter "<name of robot>" has invalid factory - class not found exception - this is due to the fact that your classpath is not updated.
+Right click OpenRobertaServer project, go to properties -> java build path -> projects and add all robot plugin projects (not sure if TestResources should be there) and click apply.
+Now all needed classes should be on the class path.